Types of Manufacturing Processes – A Comprehensive Guide

 - Detailed development of technological processes.

-- Objects of planning, rationing, accounting are the units and details of the product.
+- Objects of planning, rationing, and accounting are the units and details of the product.

 - Relatively high costs for preparing the production of new products in comparison with a single type of production.